kids-first/kf-dev-single-cell-rna/docs/10X_STAR_Solo_alignment.md

  - `r2_max_len`: Set read2 to a fixed length.
 Useful for single cell experiments in which the number of cycles was improperly configured during sequencing.
 Recommend `91` for 10X v3 chemistry

 ### STAR Solo
  - `outSAMattrRGline`: Set if outputting bam, with TABS SEPARATING THE TAGS, format is: ID:sample_name LB:aliquot_id PL:platform SM:BSID for example `ID:HFWFVDMXX.L001	LB:750189	PL:ILLUMINA	SM:BS_W72364MN`.
-If more than one fastq pair in input, it is recommended to have one read group per pair, separated by space-comma-space (` , `)
+If more than one fastq pair in input, it is recommended to have one read group per pair
  - `outSAMattributes`: Set if outputting bam, a string of desired SAM attributes, in the order desired for the output SAM.
 Tags can be listed in any combination/order.
 Please refer to the STAR manual, as there are numerous combinations: https://raw.githubusercontent.com/alexdobin/STAR/master/doc/STARmanual.pdf
  - `genomeDir`: Tar gzipped reference that will be unzipped at run time
  - `readFilesIn1`: Input fastq file(s), gzipped or uncompressed